DTasselli246/Dominic-Tasselli-CNU/_posts/2021-10-22-review-two.md

 ![Letter Example](https://dtasselli246.github.io/Dominic-Tasselli-CNU/images/crossandcaps.png)

 ### Conclusion
 The **American Prison Writing Archive at Hamilton College** DH project offers valuable insight into the experiences and accounts of incarcerated individuals through the use of primary source letters.
-Overall, this project is a viable and necessary resource for historians, sociologists, or individuals interested in the accounts of incarcerated individuals.
+Overall, this project is a viable and necessary resource for historians, sociologists, or scholars interested in the accounts of individuals within the U.S. prison system.